 To ensure the utilization of our findings in the development of new strategies and innovations, the Kessler Foundation IC-RRTC team included the Council of State Administrators of Vocational Rehabilitation (CSAVR).
 In addition we had a Scientific Review Committee (SRC) which includes representatives from key stakeholder audiences.

 - • Center for Essential Management Services (CEMS)

 • Council of State Administrators of Vocational Rehabilitation (CSAVR)

 • Kessler Foundation

-The IC-RRTC is funded by the U.S. Department of Education, National Institute for Disability and Rehabilitation Research under cooperative agreement H133B100011, from 2010 - 2015.
+The IC-RRTC was funded by the U.S. Department of Education, National Institute for Disability and Rehabilitation Research under cooperative agreement H133B100011, from 2010 - 2015.
 The information developed by the IC-RRTC does not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government (Edgar, 75.620 (b)).